lybell-io/lybell-io.github.io/docs/docs/getting-started.md

 # Getting Started

 ## What is Graphchain?
 Graphchain is a "Layer-1" Directed Acyclic Graph (DAG)-based crypto protocol.
-It was originally an academic paper from Boyen, Carr and Haines, first written about in 2016, and subsequently 2018.
+It was originally an academic paper by Boyen, Carr and Haines, first written and disseminated in 2016, and subsequently publicshed in 2018.

 Links:
 - White paper: [WHITEPAPER